 The introduction makes up a crucial part of all conversational interfaces.

 - Firstly, starting a conversation without introducing yourself is as weird online as it is in the real world.

-- Secondly, it’s a nice conversational way of providing disclosure.
-The being on the other end of the interaction is not human – make it clear!
+- Secondly, it's an excellent conversational way of providing disclosure.
+The being on the other end of the interaction is not human - make it clear!

 - Thirdly, it gives you a great chance to state what the bot can and can't do.
 It's a great way to manage user expectations and prevent negative experiences.